The internet's love for 'very demure' content spotlights what a viral trend can mean for creators

 “One day, I was playing cashier and making videos on my break.
 And now, I’m flying across country to host events,” Lebron said in the video, noting that her experience on the platform has changed her life.

 She’s not alone.
-Over recent years, a handful of online creators have found meaningful income after gaining social media fame — but it’s still incredibly rare, and no easy feat for most to maintain.
+Over recent years, a handful of online creators have found meaningful income after gaining social media fame — but it’s still incredibly rare, and no easy feat.

 Here’s what some experts say.